nicbates/nicbates.github.io/machinelearning.md

 author: Nick Bates
 ---

-This is a collection of models, and things that I have learned whilst studying machine learning.
+This is a collection .....